w3bdesign/nextjs-woocommerce/README.md

 ## Known limitations

 Overall the application is working as intended, but it has not been tested extensively in a production environment.
-More testing and debugging is required before deploying it in a production nevironment.
+More testing and debugging is required before deploying it in a production environment.

 With that said, keep the following in mind: